alik604/bandwidth-hog/readme.md

 ### Legal Notice

-It’s safe to assume using this for the obvious purpose is illegal...  paying fines will “Make America Great Again” and a bluster Donald Trumps retirement fund
+It’s safe to assume using this for the obvious purpose is illegal...  paying fines will “Make America Great Again” and a bolster Donald Trump's retirement fund